-1. Resources are "used up" before projects can be completed.
+1. Valuable resources can be "used up" before projects

-2. Resources are wasted in projects of lesser value and priority.
+2. Resources might be used less effectively through assignment to projects of lesser value and priority.

-3. Credibility and influence are lost as perceived project failures pile up.
+3. Credibility and influence can be lost as perceived project failures pile up.

 To maximize available resources, and avoid potential failures, project proposals must be evaluated and selected on the basis of overall viability.
 In a business sense, project viability is the degree to which a given project will provide the expected return on investment.
 Viability can be measured by three key variables: